+Figure 34: Modifying Top File

-34Step 6: Signal Tap On-Chip Design and Compare
+Step 2.6: Signal Tap On-Chip Design

-S T, then double click it
+To finish off, we will run one more Signal Tap instance, this one will demonstrate the amount of transition in between writes in comparison the last signal tap run on SDRAM.
+Open signal tap, and enable only auto_signaltap_3 in the instance manager, then double click it.
+In the setup tab, you’ll see something similar to step 2.4 with the second instance, triggering off DEED in the writes.

+Now compile Design and program board as before.

-, right click in the BSP folder, do Nios II BSP Editor….
+Open Eclipse back up, right click in the BSP folder, do Nios II BSP Editor….
 Go to the Linker Script tab in the editor, then hit Restore Defaults and make sure it matches Figure 34: On Chip BSP Editor below.